acccu/testing/README.md

 Testing branch pull req with the task url in the Pull request info

 Testing branch pull req w/o task url in pr info

+Testing Status Change to closed for closed date